New York Rangers Odds

 Rangers Player Props

 |Player||Prop Bet||Over/Under||Payout||Average Per Game|

 How To Bet on Rangers Games in New York

 Betting on New York Rangers hockey has never been simpler here in the Empire State.
 Gone are the days of illegal bookies or offshore online sportsbooks.
 Sports betting is now legal in New York.

 To get started, check out some of the offers and bonuses found on this page.
 Once you’ve found an offer that suits your needs, register an account with the sportsbook you’ve selected.

 The easiest way to bet is through an app.
 Download the app of your sportsbook onto your phone.
 With the app on your phone, you can bet from anywhere in the state at any time.
-The sports betting app will not work unless your phone’s location is in New Jersey.
+The sports betting app will not work unless your phone’s location is in New York.